carpentries-incubator/better-research-software/learners/ci-for-testing.md

         python3 -m pytest -v --cov
 ```

-This workflow definition file instructs GitHub Actions to run our unit tests using Python version 3.12 each time code
+So overall, this workflow definition file instructs GitHub Actions to run our unit tests using Python version 3.12 each time code
 is pushed to our repository.

+Note that:

+- The `|` indicates a multi-line entry in YAML, and is typically used in Actions workflows when we want to specify a number of commands in a `run` task
+- We've added a flag `-v` to `pytest`, which will give us a full list of the names of tests that have been run, instead of a `.` for each one

 Finally, push these changes to your code repository to initiate running of tests on GitHub.